CosmicQ/docker-puppetmaster/README.md

     --hostname puppetmaster.cosmicegg.net \
     cosmicq/docker-puppetserver

-Ssh in and manage your server

-    ssh root@172.16.0.2

 # SSH

 Make sure you have run ssh-keygen and have an authorized_keys files in your home directory